Search Filters

 The Anterolateral Ligament Has Limited Intrinsic Healing Potential: A Serial 3D-MRI Study Of Anterior Cruciate Ligament Injured Knees

-Adnan Saithna, MD, FRCS, UNITED STATES Camilo P. Helito, MD, PhD, Prof, BRAZIL Thais Dutra Vieira, MD, FRANCE Bertrand Sonnery-Cottet, MD, PhD, FRANCE Koichi Muramatsu, MD, JAPAN
+Adnan Saithna, MD, FRCS, UNITED STATES Camilo P. Helito, MD, PhD, Prof, BRAZIL Thais Dutra Vieira, MD, FRANCE Bertrand Sonnery-Cottet, MD, PhD, FRANCE Koichi Muramatsu, MD, PhD, JAPAN

 Kansas City University, Kansas City, Kansas, UNITED STATES